How to launch a kick-ass influencer marketing campaigns

 Bright Local reports that 88% of people trust online reviews written by other consumers as much as they trust recommendations from personal contacts.
 Consumers actually trust absolute strangers more than they trust advertising directly from brands.
 This is the power of influencer marketing.

-So how do you launch a kick-ass influencer marketing campaign with Modash?
+So how do you find influencers and launch a kick-ass influencer marketing campaign with Modash?

 Like all successful creative campaigns, influencer marketing doesn’t kick KPI ass without planning – you can’t just “wing it” and hope for the best.
 Modash is built around a workflow that guides you through the process of creating influencer campaigns that matter.